incubyte/incubyte.github.io/content/blog/four-lenses-of-productivity.md

 ### Wrong Turns
-Trying to keep everyone at 100% of efficiency.
+Trying to keep every individual in the team at 100% efficiency

 ## Organization Productivity
 > Viewing productivity through an organizational lens is even more broad.
 The author of this paper mainly focuses on this lens as it relates to the influence of the company’s policies, norms, and processes on how efficiently work can move at the team and individual levels.
-> -Abi Noda
+> — Abi Noda

 As we observed earlier with team productivity, organizational productivity is not the sum of each team’s productivity.